What Types of Bank Accounts Should a Business Have?

 An Emergency Savings Account

-Establishing and maintaining an emergency savings account is crucial for achieving financial success in your company.
+A business emergency savings account provides vital liquidity for unexpected expenses like repairs, supply chain disruptions, or emergency payroll needs.
 You should have a cash reserves account set up for larger unexpected expenses, but you should also have one for emergencies.

 Create a liquid saving account that you can easily access in an emergency.
 The amount you use to fund it will depend on your responsibilities and business expenses.
 If you are a freelancer who works on their own with minimal costs, you will need to maintain much less in your emergency bank account than if you had contractors or employees to pay.